 A world premier is being created to set off the Urban Ballet Theater ten-city visit to Catanach’s home state of New Mexico.
 It will be based on several versions of the well-known story told through the ages of the young woman who drowns her children and wanders the rivers looking for them.
 Catanach himself grew up being told this story to get him and his eight siblings to behave and go to bed on time.

-Urban Ballet Theater’s signature piece questions and celebrates the diverse culture of Latin communities and explores our desire to know and understand our heritage.
+Mambo questions and celebrates the diverse culture of Latin communities and explores our desire to know and understand our heritage.
 The ballet portrays a young man who grew up in the Chicano culture of the American Southwest.
-However, life now places him in an urban environment that exposes him to immigrants from all cultures of the Americas and the Caribbean.
-Along with this new environment comes the new label of "Latino".
+He moves on living in an urban environment that exposes him to immigrants from all cultures of the Americas and the Caribbean, along with the new label of being "Latino".
 Trying to fit in, he mistakenly identifies the many cultures of his Latino friends with their music, and creates a fictional identity, which he thinks is Mambo.
-It is through this music that he begins a journey to understand these cultures that are so foreign to him.
-Along the way he discovers that the true meaning of Mambo does not include his roots.
-This brings about a new understanding and acceptance of his own culture, and identity.
-New York Times called it …“restless and passionate”…
+It is through this music that he begins a journey to understand these cultures and along the way he discovers that the true meaning of Mambo does not include his roots.

-Based on the poetry by the award winning New Mexican Poet, Levi Romero.
-Romero’s poetry, which is presented in English and Spanish, is based on growing up in the small Northern New Mexican town of Dixon.
-Catanach’s family used to spend the fall in the same area helping to harvest apples.
-After being introduced to Romero’s poetry by Catanach’s brother, he decided to create the critically acclaimed ballet, which shares the same title as Romero’s poem Of Dust and Bone.
+Based on the poetry by the award winning New Mexican Poet, Levi Romero, Of Dust and Bone is presented in English and Spanish, based on growing up in the small Northern New Mexican town of Dixon.
+After being introduced to Romero’s poetry by Catanach’s brother, he created this ballet, sharing the same title as Romero’s poem Of Dust and Bone.
 Catanach threads six of Romero’s poems together to tell the story of a young man’s hunger for life, and his realization that the same thing that gives you life, can also take it away.
-(An English translation for one of the Spanish lines from Romero’s poem about a Santero.)

 Created to represent a community rarely intruded by outside influence, a group of dancers content in doing the same movements at the same time are disrupted when a new dancer enters with different steps, which subtly disrupts the harmony.
 His new ways attract one of the community’s members.
 It is a study of acceptance and non-acceptance of outside influence representing the subcultures of the inner cities and their subtle segregations.